rstarmer/servo-fargate/README.md

 Further, can also supply/modify environment variables of the container definition contained in the task definition of the ECS service.
 This is done via the section `environment` which is on the same level as section `settings`.
 Only range and enum setting types are supported.
 Range requires the properties `min`, `max` and `step`, whereas enum requires a `values` property.
 Both support a human readable 'unit' property and require a default value in cases where the environment variable is not set in the container definition

-Once the service is updated, the driver waits and polls the running count of the latest service deployment until the running count matches the desired count (or it times out)
+Once the service is updated, the driver waits and polls the running count of the latest service deployment until the running count matches the desired count (or it times out).
+The driver then polls the Elastic Load Balancer Target Groups associated with the service to ensure the number of healthy registered targets also matches the desired count

 __Note__ currently, environment variables are only supported on services whose task definition only contains one container definition